kannankvs/md2/SAI_1.5 Release notes.md

 - sFlow collectors which receive and analyze the sFlow data.

 sFlow support in SAI requires both samplepacket proposal and host-if proposal changes.
 Host-if module defines SAI Host Interface which is responsible for creating/deleting Linux netdev corresponding to the host interface type.
-The samplepacket proposal hasn’t been changed recently and is used as-is
+The samplepacket proposal hasn’t been changed recently and is used as-is.

 PRs related to Host-if proposal changes are [936](https://github.com/opencomputeproject/SAI/pull/936)

 ## 2.4 Generic Resource Monitoring